NeKoRoSYS/NeKoRoGINE/README.md

 ## Core Tech Stack
 The very foundation of the engine.
 As much as I want to reinvent the wheel to further deepen my understanding about the inner workings of game engines, I settled with using established libraries when making the core of the engine.
 - C++ as main programming language
-- C# for client and gameplay logic
+- C# via hostfxr for client and gameplay logic
 - CMake for build automation
 - SDL3 for window rendering and inputs
 - OpenGL3 via GLAD for graphics